DHTMLX/scheduler-docs/data/limits.md

 ##How to block certain dates?

-There are 3 methods you can specify a limit in the scheduler with:
+There are a couple of methods you can specify a limit in the scheduler with:

 {{links
-- api/scheduler_addmarkedtimespan.md - marks dates, but with certain settings makes blocking (unlike blockTime() allows setting custom styling for the limit)
+- api/scheduler_addmarkedtimespan.md - marks dates, but with certain settings makes blocking (allows setting custom styling for the limit)
-- api/scheduler_blocktime.md - blocks the specified date and applies the default 'dimmed' style to it.
 - api/scheduler_marktimespan.md - marks and/or blocks date(s) by applying the default or a custom style to them.
 Marking is canceled right after any internal update occurs in the app.
 Can be used for highlighting
 }}